YonaRos/GaitRecognition/README.md

 0 to 7, so the loop is up to range(8).

 The code will print the score of each person described in the text file and return an Excel file describing the same information.
+After making the changes you can run the code by python score.py

+the changed_mmpose_code and the changed_yolov_code containing the updated version of the programs that we used from YOLOv7 and
+MMPOSE in order to get the tensors that we need for the data processing - the object tensors from the YOLOv7 and the skeleton points from the MMPOSE for each frame.
 ## Dataset

 the link to the dataset that we have created is: